-Figure 3: Target and achievements for 11 sectors of PAT II for 538 DCs under M&V Audit (out of 621 total DCs) (Data source: BEE report on outcomes of PAT II) The Ministry of Power (MoP) issued the ESCerts for PAT Cycle II in August 2021.
-349 DCs were issued 57 lakh ESCerts for exceeding their targets whereas 193 DCs were required to buy 36.68 lakh ESCerts to account for their not meeting the targets.
+3. Trading of ESCerts under PAT II

 The trading of certificates started in October 2021 and 2.99 lakh ESCerts (8% of expected volume) were traded at around Rs.
 250/ESCert in 2 sessions.
 Trading was discontinued due to some technical issues in the trading platform but also, possibly due to the low price discovery.
-On 30th August 2022, MoP issued a notification which announced a floor price for 1 ESCert as Rs 1840, which was calculated as 10% of the notified price of 1 metric tonne of oil equivalent (toe).
+On 30th August 2022, MoP issued a notification which announced a floor price for 1 ESCert as Rs 1840, which was calculated as 10% of the notified price of 1 metric tonne of oil equivalent (toe) for that PAT cycle.
 The notified price was estimated using a formula to account for the fuel mix of the participating industries.
 Trading has resumed since 14th February 2023.
-Fourteen sessions have been conducted till 16th May 2023 and 8.7 lakh ESCerts have been traded so far, all at floor price.
+Forty sessions have been conducted in all till 17th October 2023 and 18.9 lakh ESCerts have been traded so far, all at floor price.

-Figure 4: Traded Volume and Price Discovered in Trading sessions of PAT I and II (Data Source : ESCerts trading data from IEX and PXIL) Oversupply of ESCerts The most critical issue of the PAT market is the oversupply of ESCerts.
-In the current trading cycle, 57 lakh ESCerts have been issued while DCs are required to buy only 36.68 lakh ESCerts - thus virtually guaranteeing that the floor price would not be exceeded.
+Figure 6.
+Traded Volume and Price Discovered in Trading sessions of PAT I and II

+Data Source: ESCerts trading data from IEX, PXIL and HPX

+4. Oversupply of ESCerts

+The most critical issue of the PAT market is the oversupply of ESCerts.
+In the current trading cycle, 57 lakh ESCerts were issued while DCs were required to buy only 36.68 lakh ESCerts - thus virtually guaranteeing that the floor price would not be exceeded.
 Targets for PAT II translated to about 5.1% of saving compared to the total baseline energy consumption of all the DCs in the demand sector whereas 5.7% in the supply sector.
 This may be in line to achieve BEE's estimated savings target of 11% (47.5 Mtoe) for the industrial sector in 2031.
 However, the fact that 56% of DCs performed better than their target indicates that these targets were modest, leading to oversupply.
 PAT I cycle also saw a similar situation where 38.25 lakh ESCerts were issued while 14.23 lakh ESCerts were required to be purchased.
 BEE allows unsold ESCerts in one cycle to be carried forward to the next cycle.
 Although this ensures that ESCerts issued to DCs do not expire due to lack of demand, it has further increased the pool of certificates available for trading in the subsequent cycle exacerbating the oversupply issue.
 The oversupply of ESCerts will continue to expand if this trend continues in the subsequent PAT cycles as well.